 The hawk says nothing but takes flight circling around and around me as if inspecting the scene from all angles.
 I hear other hawks and it swoops toward them, toward the sun fully risen above the mountains casting its golden rays of light upon the desert and me.

 There’s a glint of silver by the front door, the hawk’s treasure it dragged through the house sits stuck in the thickly woven doormat.
 I’m terrified to retrieve it.
 I imagine him standing there waiting just inside the dark doorway smoking and pacing in his black boots.
-I think I can hear him in the shadows, smell his sweat, but I crawl forward through the gravel anyway.
+I think I can hear him in the shadows, and smell his sweat, but I crawl forward through the gravel anyway.
 Ignoring the pain of tiny pebbles piercing the flesh of my hands and knees, I keep my eyes on the ground.
 I refuse to look up.
 I refuse to look for him.

 It’s his lighter, a small tarnished silver square with his initials carved into the side.
 It belonged to his grandfather, a man he admired for his strength and his war medals.
 A framed black-and-white photo of him sits on the bookshelf in the living room and I’d been struck by how much their jaws, cheekbones, and eyes were unmistakably the same.
 I wondered what happened to his grandmother.